 Impairment losses of are recognised in the consolidated statement of profit or loss and other comprehensive income in expense categories consistent with the function of the impaired asset, except for properties previously revalued with the revaluation taken to OCI.
-For such properties, the impairment is recognised in OCI up to the amount of any previous revaluation i.
-Financial assets
+For such properties, the impairment is recognised in OCI up to the amount of any previous revaluation.